Joining the College of Engineering? We have collected several resources onto this page to help you get off to a successful start!

 For returning students: If you already have a computer that has served you well in the past, it will continue to do so.
 If you find your laptop can’t handle a particular Engineering application, we have remote options available to shift the processing power from your computer to ISU ones.

-This first table identifies the specifications for key elements in a student-owned computer in three categories.
-Note that some of the Engineering software is only available on Windows, which will require a Mac OSX system to run Windows 10 in Boot Camp or a Parallels VM or utilize Remote Computing.
+This table identifies the specifications for key elements in a student-owned computer in three categories.
+Note that some of the Engineering software is only available on Windows.
+If you choose to use a Mac OSX computer, you’ll need to run Windows in Boot Camp or a Parallels VM or utilize Remote Computing.
 This should be taken into consideration when choosing a suitable computer to purchase.

 ISU has partnered with Dell and Apple to help students purchase and support their personal computers.
 Students can buy the computer directly from the company or through TechCyte at the ISU Bookstore.
 ISU Computer Repair, located in TechCyte, is a warranty repair center for both Dell and Apple.
 They also provide service for other brands of computers for a fee.